 Discover the poem, along with the other winning work, here.

-Luke’s poems “Boy, oh boy” and “I think it’s romantic" appear in & Change’s upcoming issue.
+Luke’s poems “Boy, oh boy” and “I think it’s romantic" appear in & Change’s 12th issue.

-Issue No. 12 releases on April 1st.
-Pre-order from & Change here.
+Order Issue No. 12 from & Change here.